Prof. Dr Andrea Samson

-She is the director of the chEERS Lab - a team of researchers interested in the study of socio-emotional processes in people with neurodevelopmental disorders (e.g. autism) and intellectual disabilities (e.g. Williams syndrome).
-Positive emotions, also in relation to humor, and the regulation of emotions related to mental health play an important role in several research projects.
+She is the director of the chEERS Lab - a team of researchers interested in the study of socio-emotional processes in people with neurodevelopmental disorders (e.g. autism) and intellectual disabilities (e.g. Williams syndrome), as well as in typical development.
+Humor, positive emotions, and the regulation of emotions related to mental health play an important role in her research.
 The team is also interested in using board games as well as new technologies such as virtual reality for the assessment of emotional skills and for the development of remediation programs.

 Prof. Dr Andrea Samson est intervenue dans l’émission « Kulturplatz »: «Humor quo vadis?»

 Prof. Dr. Andrea Samson: International study published in Journal of Global Health

 Andrea Samson on «The Science of Happiness» : how humour helps us cope

 |Psychologie du développement Bachelor en psychologie

 - A better understanding of socio-emotional processes in people with and without neurodevelopmental disorders (e.g., autism) and with intellectual disabilities (e.g., Williams syndrome)